 - Whether he counts as a "weapon" or a "character" is hard to say, but the robot Gort from The Day the Earth Stood Still (1951) might qualify.
 Never mind the fact that he defeated a whole unit of the U.S. Army by himself; according to Klatu, he could have destroyed the Earth if he had to.

-- Dr. Soren's trilithium probe in Star Trek: Generations.
+- Dr. Soren's trilithium probe.
 It stops all fusion within a star, causing it to collapse and generate a shockwave that destroys all planets in the solar system.

 - From laser weapons in space powered by diamonds to stolen nuclear submarines to life-ending biological weapons, James Bond villains have made this trope as their raison d'etre.